Windows and components Section

 CalculatedPrice

-as there is an entry in the 'Name' attribute QF-Test will not consider the
+from the Name attribute.
+Because as long as there is an entry in the Name attribute QF-Test will not consider the attributes below. -

 Label: Final price